Exploration-Lab/BookSQL/README.md

 <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/"><img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" width="120" height="50"></a>

-The BookSQL dataset follows [CC-BY-NC-SA](CC-BY-NC-SA) license.
-Thus, users can share and adapt our dataset if they give credit to us and do not use our dataset for any commercial purposes.
+The BookSQL dataset follows [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.
+Users can share and adapt our dataset if they give credit to us and do not use our dataset for any commercial purposes.

 ## Citation